ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 title: 'Power-up a hero blog with Jekyll'
 date: '2016-09-21'
 subtitle: 'Setting up a modular Jekyll blog with Continuous Integration and Deployment'
-summary: "Having had my blog on WordPress for a while now, i thought i need a lighter platform especially that my blog content is very lightweight and i don't really need a fully fledged CRM.
+summary: "Having had my blog on WordPress for a while now, I thought I need a lighter platform especially that my blog content is very lightweight and I don't really need a fully-fledged CRM.
 Another reason to move away from WordPress was the need to have a collaborative effort and to write posts in Markdown.
 I have finally decided on Jekyll for its simplicity and extensibility"
 tags: ['Jekyll']
 category: 'development'
 featured: true